-Today, the Museums of Western Colorado continue to record oral histories with residents who have important knowledge of the area’s history.
-Mesa County Libraries no longer partner with the Museum in recording interviews and no longer keep duplicate copies of tapes.
+Mesa County Libraries no longer partner with the Museum in housing duplicate copies of tapes.
 But the library now works with the Museum to digitize interviews from the Mesa County Oral History Project and to provide online access to the interviews through Pika, the library catalog.
 The Museum continues to house the original audio cassettes, interview transcripts, and other source material for the project.
+The Library and the Museums of Western Colorado still record oral histories with residents who have important knowledge of the area’s history.

 Featured Oral Histories